House Democrats: Trump admin. jeopardizing national security by not addressing white extremists

 The letters also ask Mr. Wray and Mr. McAleenan to “definitively state that white supremacy and domestic terrorism represent a real danger to American lives.”

-The FBI, DHS and White House did not immediately return messages requesting comment.
+The FBI declined to comment when asked about the letters.
+DHS and the White House did not immediately respond to similar inquiries.

 Sign up for Daily Newsletters